 Here is a picture of three (out of twelve) of the dogs that were available for adoption.

-Each of the guests were allowed to choose a dog to adopt when they arrived.
+Each of the guests was allowed to choose a dog to adopt when they arrived.
 Those that arrived first were able to choose first just like at a humane society.

-My family had made collars (not shown in the picture) using paracord and buckles for each of the dogs ahead of time.
+My family had made collars (not shown in the picture) using paracord and buckles (affiliate link) for each of the dogs ahead of time.

 We had also cut colored cardstock into the shape of dog tags, punched a hole through each of them, and inserted key chain rings.

 The guests had the option to change their dog’s name if they wanted.
 They each decorated one dog tag, which we attached to the collar of their dog.
 They also filled out a “certificate of adoption” (from The Chickabug Blog).